General Electric Specialty Control Plant: 2000s

-Solutions Way Management
+A merger of Tally, a manufacturer of computer printers, and the residual parts of GENICOM was announced on August 3, 2003, under the name Tally-Genicom.
+Tally-Genicom continued the design and manufacturing support of dot-matrix and shuttle-matrix printers in a portion of the former Specialty Control Plant site.
+Its corporate headquarters are still located in Chantilly, Virginia.

-Solutions Way Management, LLC, a subsidiary of Allied Realty, Co., as part of the 2001 Genicom bankruptcy settlement, purchased the former GE property for $750,000 and now operates it as an incubator for fledgling new businesses, providing manufacturing space, and offering support services as required by the newcomers.
+Solutions Way Management, LLC, a subsidiary of Allied Realty, Co., as part of the 2001 GENICOM bankruptcy settlement, purchased the former GE Specialty Control Plant property for $750,000.
+It now operates the site as an incubator for fledgling new businesses, providing manufacturing space and offering support services as required.

 Pollution

 General Electric and GENICOM manufactured circuit boards on site using a plating and etching processes that generated waste solvents.
 These solvents and other wastes contributed to groundwater contamination.
 General Electric assumed environmental responsibility for the contamination and operates a pump-and-treat system.